jmerle/cg-local-app/README.md

 [![Latest release](https://img.shields.io/github/v/release/jmerle/cg-local-app)](https://github.com/jmerle/cg-local-app/releases/latest)
 [![Total downloads](https://img.shields.io/github/downloads/jmerle/cg-local-app/total)](https://github.com/jmerle/cg-local-app/releases/latest)

 This application should be used together with [cg-local-ext](https://github.com/jmerle/cg-local-ext).
 The application watches the selected file and sends the source code to the browser extension when the file is changed.
+It also makes it easy to configure the CG Local's settings.
+See the [CodinGame topic](https://www.codingame.com/forum/t/cg-local/10359/1) for more information.

 ## Installation
 1. Download the latest jar file from the [releases](https://github.com/jmerle/cg-local-app/releases) page.